Taking care of your popup camper is an important task that should not be taken for granted.

 - The air tank can be connected to the air compressor.
 The connector hose should be screwed to the top part of the compressor.
 The other end is connected to the air tank.

 - The next step would be turning the compressor on.
 Doing this will cause the air canister to fill.
-The low pressure, high volume sprayer should be filled two-thirds of the way with paint.
+The low-pressure, high-volume sprayer should be filled two-thirds of the way with paint.
 There is a standalone attachment that helps to not only minimize overspray but also enable effective paint use.

 - The connector hose should be disengaged from the air compressor.
 It should now be connected to the bottom part of said spray.
-Once the air canister and sprayer are connected, the connector hose enables the spray to get paint from within the canister.
+Once the air canister and sprayer are connected, the connector hose enables

 - The trigger on the spray canister can now be squeezed.
 This will result in the popup camper being sprayed with paint.
 You must be at least 12 inches away when spraying the popup camper.